 - Arrive Early: Arrive 15 minutes early so that you have time to collect yourself and avoid rushing in at the last minute.
 Review directions to your site visit and allow extra driving time to anticipate rush-hour traffic.
 Timeliness is both a reflection of you and Columbia University.

 What is the site visit cancellation policy?

 Employers and Alumni: Interested in Hosting a Site Visit?

-If you are interested in hosting a site visit for Columbia Students, please contact the Center for Career Education at firstname.lastname@example.org or (212)854-9167.
+Great!
+Please contact the Center for Career Education at firstname.lastname@example.org or (212)854-9167.